golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/building-custom-image.md

 {% alert level="info" %}

-The tutorial is designed for: OS X 10.14+, Ubuntu 18.04 or 20.04, and Windows
+This the tutorial is designed for: OS X 10.14+, Ubuntu 18.04 or 20.04, and Windows

 Prerequisites: